olets/hometown-prompt/README.md

   ```

 ## Features

+The following apply to the default prompt, and to the relevant components if used in a custom prompt.

 - show the user if it isn't the default user
 - show the host if it isn't the default host